MP for Bournemouth West

 Conor joined the Conservative party at the earliest age possible and became politically involved at school.
 On arriving at University Conor got involved with the Southampton University Conservative Association becoming Chairman in 1992.
 He was elected to Southampton City Council in 1999 taking what had previously been a safe inner city Labour seat.
 He immediately became Housing and Urban Regeneration Spokesman.
 His St Luke’s Ward was abolished and having become Group Leader he moved at the last minute to another ward.

 Having joined a Group of 3 Conor lead the Conservatives to increase their numbers to 12 but narrowly failed to win re-election himself in 2002.
 He is proud to have laid the foundations for the Conservatives to have taken control of Southampton City Council in 2008.

-Conor was elected MP for Bournemouth West in May 2010 and re-elected with an increased majority in 2015.
+Conor was elected MP for Bournemouth West in May 2010 and re-elected with an increased majority in 2015 and 2017.